micbelgique/VonageBot/README.md

 ngrok secure introspectable tunnels to localhost webhook development tool and debugging tool.
 You will need it to create a tunnel between Vonage and your computer.

-### Bot Framework with Speech directline connected
+### Microsoft Bot Framework with Speech directline connected

 You will need a bot and Speech directline connected.
 How to do it?
 [Click here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/tutorial-voice-enable-your-bot-speech-sdk)